 sprite group.
 The “Dirty” part of these types denotes when or if the sprite should get redrawn, stopping the renderer from wasting time constantly redrawing some sprites, like backgrounds and other static objects.

-from typing import Callable
+from weakref import WeakMethod

-class Signal():
+class Signal(Generic[A]):

 def emit(self, *args):

-for func in self.funcs:
+for func_ref in self.funcs:

 func(*args)